ISO Certification For Non-Profits

 Initial Assessment and Planning

-2. Conduct a Gap Analysis: Assess your current processes and identify areas that need improvement to meet ISO requirements.
+2. Conduct a Gap Analysis: Assess your current processes and identify areas that need improvement to meet the chosen standard.

-3. Develop an Action Plan: Create a detailed roadmap outlining the steps, timelines, and resources needed for certification.
+4. Develop an Action Plan: Create a detailed roadmap outlining the steps, timelines, and resources required for certification.

 Implementation and Documentation